A Tale of Two Centuries - The Bicentenary of Charles Dickens

 10 Norfolk Street, present day 22 Cleveland Street

 The Charles Dickens story is one of rags to riches.
 He was born on Friday the 7th February 1812 at Portsea, a suburb of Portsmouth.
 His father John was a clerk in the Navy pay-office attached to Portsmouth dockyard.
 At the age of three, Charles and the Dickens family moved to London.
-Their first home in the capital was at number 10 Norfolk Street, (present day - 22 Cleveland Street) where Charles was to spend the next two years of his life.
+Their first home in the capital was at number 10 Norfolk Street, (present-day - 22 Cleveland Street) where Charles was to spend the next two years of his life.
 Just a few yards from their home, in the same street, stood a workhouse, which surprisingly enough, still remains (recently reprieved from demolition) it is said to be where Master Oliver Twist’s workhouse was based on.
 Just two years after moving in, John Dickens was posted to the Chatham Dockyards.
 It was whilst at Chatham that Dickens had the happiest years of his childhood, much of which he later recalled in his writings.
 The next time young Dickens set eyes on London again was in the winter of 1822, when his father was transferred to Somerset House in the Strand.
-The family arrived back in London by stage coach, arriving at the Golden Cross, where Charing Cross stands today.
-They would have had to walk to their new home, as there were no other transport in those days, and a cab ride was out of their price range.
+The family arrived back in London by stagecoach, arriving at the Golden Cross, where Charing Cross stands today.
+They would have had to walk to their new home, as there was no other transport in those days, and a cab ride was out of their price range.
 Walking through Charing Cross Road, Tottenham Court Road, and Hampstead Road; finally finishing their journey at 16 Bayham Street, entering one of the smallest houses in Camden Town, in one of the poorest parts of London.
 Nothing of this property has survived; except for the description of the Cratchits’ home in ‘A Christmas Carol’, where the dwelling is undoubtedly modelled from.

 His elder sister Fanny was beginning her four years of study at the Royal Academy of Music, whilst Charles felt his own dejection of a good education.
-His debt ridden father had to move the family on to another house, this time at number 4 Gower Street North, where Dickens’s mother tried to help with the family finance by opening a school; a large brass plate on the door announced ‘MRS DICKENS ESTABLISHMENT’.
-Unfortunately nobody ever came and John Dickens with such little skills in financial management was soon incarcerated within the walls of the Marshalsea Prison for Debtors.
+His debt-ridden father had to move the family on to another house, this time at number 4 Gower Street North, where Dickens’s mother tried to help with the family finance by opening a school; a large brass plate on the door announced ‘MRS DICKENS ESTABLISHMENT’.
+Unfortunately, nobody ever came and John Dickens with such little skills in financial management was soon incarcerated within the walls of the Marshalsea Prison for Debtors.

 Marshalsea Prison Wall Plaque

-It was during 1824 whilst John Dickens was imprisoned in Southwark for about eight months that most of the family accompanied him, with the exception of 12 year old Charles, who broke down in tears from his despair, and rented lodgings were soon found for him in a nearby attic at Lant Street.
+It was during 1824 whilst John Dickens was imprisoned in Southwark for about eight months that most of the family accompanied him, with the exception of 12-year-old Charles, who broke down in tears from his despair, and rented lodgings were soon found for him in a nearby attic at Lant Street.

 Young Charles was now close enough to the prison for him to have breakfast and supper with the rest of the family.
 The incarceration was brought to an end with the sudden death of Elizabeth Dickens, paternal grandmother of Charles, whereby John Dickens inherited £450 and was subsequently released.